 Environmental Analyst/Cultural Resources Specialist

-As Benchmark’s most recent recruit, Shelby brings a wide skillset outside of the mining industry to Benchmark’s repertoire.
+Shelby brings a wide skillset outside of the mining industry to Benchmark’s repertoire.
 Her diverse experience and unique perspective wrought from years working on environmental documents ranging from categorical exemptions to subsequent EIRs contribute to Benchmark’s already strong analytical foundation.
 Shelby is also Benchmark’s token architecture and history buff (because everyone needs one of those).
 Her enthusiasm for history, in addition to her Master’s degree and experience as an architectural historian, qualifies her as a cultural resources specialist meeting the Secretary of Interior’s Professional Qualification Standards in History and Architecture History.
-When Shelby is not performing environmental analysis or pondering a building’s architectural style, she is likely making or sharing her homemade kombucha, power lifting, or knitting.
+When Shelby is not performing environmental analysis or pondering a building’s architectural style, she is likely making or sharing her homemade kombucha, at the gym, or knitting.

 Area of Emphasis: